kkibria/my_cookbook/src/topics/rust-thread.md

 ## Combination of message passing and shared mutable state

 This can be a good way to balance the need for communication and performance.
-You can use message passing to communicate high-level changes to the data structure, and shared mutable state to allow for low-level access and modification.
+You can use message passing to communicate high-level changes (small updates) to the data structure, and shared mutable state to allow for low-level access (large updates or initial state) and modification.

 Here's an example of how you could use a combination of message passing and shared mutable state to modify a large data structure between two threads: